Air conditioner

 The above values are required cooling power, not the electrical power consumption.
 And since 1 Watt equals 1 Joule per Second, the above numbers are the the amount of heat (thermal energy) expressed in joules that is removed from your room every second.

-The actual power consumption is much lower.
+The actual electrical power consumption is much lower.
 The ratio between the two determines the air conditioner efficiency:

 Watts cooling power